Sullivanstatistics/saved-old-course/chapter1.md

 --- type:NormalExercise lang:r  xp:75 skills:1   key:2c0f7cc31b
 ## Matrices in R Practice

-This exercise will allow you to look Explore Matrices.
+This exercise will allow you to explore Matrices.

 *** =instructions
 Use R to complete the tasks on the right and answer the following questions.